 Metro-level food costs are derived by calculating population-weighted averages of the meal costs for the counties that constitute each metro area.

-We use the Child Care Aware of America (CCAoA) 2017 publication Parents and the High Cost of Child Care, which relies on state-level data from Child Care Aware’s January 2016 State Child Care Resource and Referral Network survey.
-For the purposes of this study, we use data provided in Appendix Table 1, “2016 Average Annual Cost of Full-Time Center Based Care by State,” and Appendix Table 2, “2016 Average Annual Cost of Full-Time Family Based Care by State” of CCAoA’s publication.
-Several states in the survey—Alabama, Colorado, Mississippi, Nebraska, Pennsylvania, Rhode Island, and Texas—report data on a delay, so costs for these states are adjusted for inflation in the CCAoA report.
+We use the Child Care Aware of America (CCAoA) 2020 publication Picking Up the Pieces: Building a Better Child Care System Post COVID-19, which relies on state-level data from Child Care Aware’s 2020 State Child Care Resource and Referral Network survey.
+For the purposes of this study, we use data provided in Appendix Table 1, “2019 Average Annual Cost of Full-Time Center Based Care by State,” and Appendix Table 2, “2019 Average Annual Cost of Full-Time Family Based Care by State” of CCAoA’s publication.
+Several states in the survey rely on data from prior years, so costs for these states are adjusted for inflation in the CCAoA report.
+Since the COVID-19 pandemic materially changed the child care landscape and since the Family Budget Calculator strives to be less subject to idiosyncratic volatility, we use the 2019 and not the 2020 costs.

-New to the family budgets published in 2018 is substate variation in child care costs.
+The family budgets also provide substate variation in child care costs.
 CCAoA provides data at the county level for a subset of states, but many counties within the states did not report data.
 To adjust child care costs to the county level, we create a ratio of the county-level costs of rent for two-, three-, and four-bedroom apartments to the population-weighted state average of the same costs.
 We then adjust 50 percent of the child care costs using this ratio to estimate the variation in child care costs by county.
 We find this method to be theoretically sound because rental costs are a significant portion of the cost of running a child care operation (whether center-based or home-based), and variations in rents are also a reasonable proxy for variations in costs of living in general and therefore of wage differences within the state.
 Furthermore, on an empirical level, we find a similar range of estimated costs as well as a high correlation between our county-level estimates and those provided in the CCAoA report.
 If a metro area is in multiple states, we use a metro area population-weighted average of the counties within the metro area to come up with a single number for the metro area.
-All costs are inflated from 2016 to 2017 dollars using the consumer price index (CPI) for child care and nursery school for all urban consumers (BLS 2017b).
+All costs are inflated to 2020 dollars using the consumer price index (CPI) for child care and nursery school for all urban consumers (BLS 2021b).

 We calculate our child care costs for our family types based on the following assumptions: